 VLADIMIR PAVLOV Extreme Snowboarder and Adventurer

 With more than 25 years of experience in mountaineering and extreme snowboarding, Vladimir is one of the pioneers in the sport in Bulgaria.
-Snowboarding in the Bulgarian ranges, Alps, Caucasus, Alborz, Pamir and the Himalayas, his eyes and dreams have always been pointed up, towards higher summits and bigger challenges.
+Snowboarding in the Bulgarian ranges, Alps, Caucasus, Alborz, Pamir and the Himalayas, he has always looked and dreamed up to the high peaks and to ever greater challenges.

 Now, with his Snowboard Project8000 it is time for one of the highest mountains on our planet...